sarthakbhatt20/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-This is a web based game developed by me
+This is a web based game developed by me.
 Languages used: HTML,CSS,Js.